 June 29, 2022

-Whether you have one outfit or multiple, what you decide to wear for your session is one of the most important decisions other than location(s).
 What you decide to wear can easily make or break your session.
 Ultimately your outfit should reflect you!
 Follow these tips to help you make the most of choosing what to wear!

 - Wear something that makes you comfortable and feel confident!

 - Something flowy with movement, a button down, a suite jacket, or denim jacket will photograph nicely.
 Keep in mind how it fits!
 The better it fits, the better it will look on camera!
+Also pay attention to if your session in outdoor or in studio!

 - No loud patterns or neon colors.
 Especially vertical lines.
 Often these things don’t flatter nor photograph well.
 BUT if you absolutely must, pick one item and it the statement piece and minimal accessories.

 - ACCESSORIZE!
 Add jewelry to make an outfit pop or compliment the look.
 Choose items that you wear regularly or that hold a special meaning for you.
 These little details can easily add to your session.
+I do have holiday hats and glasses!

 - This is your sign to WEAR THE SHOES.
 If they are sitting/ briefly standing only shoes… wear them!
 If they look great with your outfit, then absolutely rock them!
 You can always bring comfy shoes to walk in or put on for in between shots.